krishna-waidande/krishna-waidande.github.io/CSR.md

 Fill all the information as mentioned in the above blog. as an output of the above command, you will see 2 files generated in current directory.

+### Why do people generate it on the same host as the usage?

+When generarting a CSR file, another key file is generated which is key file.
+This file is not shared with anyone not even with CA. while issuing SSL certificate we just need to provide only CSR file to CA. Private key and resulting public key are a matching pair.
+We can generate the CSR on which ever machine we want only thing is Private key and public key (CSR) has to be matching pair.

+I hope now you have got a better idea about the CSR files.

+#### Happy learning :)